Final Exam (1981 film): Modern assessment

+The film has received a modern reevaluation by critics for the arbitrary villain and its focus on character development rather than gore and shock value.
+The central male character in the film, Radish, served as partial inspiration for the character of Randy Meeks in Wes Craven's Scream (1996).
 AllMovie called it "a hybrid of frat-boy comedy and slasher-thriller exploitation which features no slashing, no humor and fails to exploit anything".
 Brett Gallman from horror review website Oh, the Horror! gave the film a positive review.
 Complimenting the film's characterizations, and slow mounting tension while also criticizing the murders as uninventive and long stretch before the murders occur.

 In Legacy of Blood: A Comprehensive Guide to Slasher Movies, film scholar Jim Harper notes that the film takes "the autonomous face of the slasher movie killer to the extreme: the man terrorizing the teenagers is shown on screen, but he has no name, no connection to his victims, no history is ever given, nor any motive.
 He simply appears, begins killing, and is defeated".
 He also notes the film's shortcomings in character development, writing: "If the rest of the characters had been as well drawn as Radish, then Final Exam might well have been a minor classic.
 As it is, they're all stereotypical jocks and cheerleaders, and ultimately forgettable".

-On Rotten Tomatoes the film has an approval rating of 13% based on reviews from 8 critics, with an average rating of 3.5/10.